A stay in Miklosvar is like being transported into a Tolstoy novel having come to visit friends in the country.

 The guestrooms are furnished exclusively with antique Transylvanian furniture, including most of the textiles.
 All rooms have double / twin beds with woollen and duvet covers.
 In order to create an atmosphere of peace and tranquillity, the rooms do not have television or radio; instead, you will find plenty of interesting books on the shelves.
 Each room has an electric kettle, with tea provided.
 The Hussar’s Room reflects the Kálnoky family’s long standing tradition of equestrian culture and military horsemanship.Take a look at the Hussar's Room and the newly renovated Shepher's Room.

 The bathrooms respect western standards of comfort (with hairdryers and toiletries), some with bathtubs, others with showers, and have a beauty and charm of their own.
 All bathrooms are private, most are en-suite (although the old Transylvanian village cottages were conceived without bathrooms).

 There are plenty of areas where guests can meet, read or play games and also have their meals.
 Drawing- and dining rooms with large fireplaces are to be found at the main house at Miklósvár.
 There are arbours with benches and tables in all gardens, as well as comfortable deck-chairs with small tables.
-Miklósvár also has a billiard room within the lower houses, and a sauna.
+Miklósvár also has a billiard table and a sauna.
 Not to speak of the Stone Pub and the Transylvanian Renaissance style Manor and its park that are open for access.